zhixiangteoh/p4-public/docs/README.md

 <img src="img/dll2.png" width="800px"/>

-Edits in a text buffer take place to the left of the cursor.
-If we press the `backspace` key in the previous picture, it will remove the character to the left of the cursor:
+Deletions in a text buffer take place at the cursor.
+If we delete a character in the previous picture, it will remove the character at the cursor:

 <img src="img/dll3_full.png" width="700px"/>

-Insertions also happen to the left of the cursor.
+Insertions happen to the left of the cursor.
 If we next typed the `i` key, that character would be entered in to the left of the cursor.